lijunjie2232/fastapi_study_note/README.md

 ### passlib

-`passlib` is a Python library for password hashing and verification.
+> `passlib` is a Python library for password hashing and verification.
 It provides a simple, yet secure way to store and verify passwords.

+- `pip install passlib` to install passlib
+- to use "argon2", use `pip install "passlib[argon2]"` to install backend

 #### Usage